The Man They Could Not Hang (1934 film): Censorship

+local producers, who are emphatic that the gamut of censorial deliberations their pictures have to run is severe to a point of injustice."

 Longford was unable to attend the premiere due to illness.
 In Sydney is screened on a double bill with Cinesound Varieties.

 Critical

 The film was given a poor critical reception, the Sydney Morning Herald calling it:

 Purely antiquarian.
 The very language of the characters is far-off and unreal... could have been directed in a more convincing way..
 The one bright spot in the whole melancholy chronicle is the acting of Mr. Ron Roberts...
 Given better material, this young man could do some excellent work.

+Everyones summarised it as "A poor effort, prejudicial to the advancement of Australian production."
+A more detailed review stated it was unlikely to repeat the success of the silent versions: